-The principal endodontist explained how they worked with other services, when required.
+The endodontist working on the day of the inspection explained how they worked with other services, when required.
 They were able to refer patients to a range of specialists in primary and secondary care if the treatment required was not provided by the practice.
-There was also a system in place for referring patients to hospital consultants using a fast track process for suspected cases of oral cancer.
+For example, the practice referred patients to another provider for CBCT scans (cone beam computed tomography) There was also a system in place for referring patients to hospital consultants using a fast track process for suspected cases of oral cancer.

 We reviewed the systems for referring patients to specialist consultants in secondary care.
-A referral letter was prepared and sent to the hospital with full details of the dentist's findings and a copy was stored on the practices'
+A referral letter was prepared and sent to the hospital with full details of the dentist's findings and a copy was stored on the practices' records system.
+When the patient had received their treatment they were discharged back to the practice.
+Their treatment was then monitored after being referred back to the practice to ensure patients had received a satisfactory outcome and all necessary post-procedure care.
+A copy of the referral letter was always available to the patient if they wanted this for their records.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)